rumpkernel/rumprun-packages/rust/README.md

-This package also fetches and builds a copy of [cargo-rumpbake](https://github.com/gandro/cargo-rumpbake), a small wrapper around `cargo build` and `rumpbake` which simplifies building and baking when using `cargo` as a build tool.
+This package also fetches and builds a copy of [cargo-rumpbake](https://github.com/gandro/cargo-rumpbake), a small wrapper around `cargo build` and `rumprun-bake` which simplifies building and baking when using `cargo` as a build tool.

 Maintainer